cwmoore/vidmins/docs/iproject.md

         * a text file of URLs
         * a link to an HTML document containing video links

+* *Load transcripts*
+    + The service will attempt to retrieve closed captioning data and generate notes from transcript.

 * *Select video*
     + A user can select and load a video from a list.